ErpNetDocs/tech/advanced/string-interpolation/system-variables.md

 # System variables

 System variables are an essential part of @@name string interpolation.
 They provide additional kind of data, **unrelated** to a specific object or its state.
-For example, if you need to get the current date, you can do it directly via the system variable '$date'.
+For example, if you need to get the current date, you can do it directly via the system variable `$date`.

 Each system variable starts with `$`, which identifies it as such, and must be surrounded by curly brackets `{ }`.